dundivet/dundivet.github.io-vue/PORTFOLIO.md

 ## EXPERIENCE

 More than 10 years programing in PHP technologies and more than 5 years using Symfony as preferred framework.
 Experienced with Javascript, CSS and HTML in frontend developments.
 Used to usgin Git as version control since ever.
-Excited by Plataform as a Service(PaaS) technologies, such as Docker and Kubernetes.
+Excited by Platform as a Service(PaaS) technologies, such as Docker and Kubernetes.
 Part-time DevOps, running tests, deploying services in cloud and hosting servers and more.
 Sometimes, a little perfectionist.

 ## PORTFOLIO